-You can make a farmhouse style wood pumpkin wreath in just a few minutes.
-The neutral color farmhouse style pumpkin wreath can be used in any room of the house.
+Make a farmhouse style wood pumpkin wreath for Fall in just a few minutes.
+The neutral color wreath can be used in any room of the house.

-If you have a basic wood wreath there are tons of ways to decorate it.
+There are tons of ways to decorate a basic wood wreath.
 You can just leave it as is, you can decorate it to match your décor….. or you can change it up with the seasons.
-I like the change it with the seasons idea.
+I like the change mine with the seasons.

-The photo above on the left shows the front of the wreath that is nicely rounded like most wreaths.
-The photo on the right shows the back of the wreath which is basically flat and the wood pieces all run the same way.
+The photo above on the left shows the front of the wreath which is nicely rounded like most wreaths.
+The photo on the right shows the back of the wreath, which is basically flat and the wood pieces all run the same way.
 That is the side I’m working with today.

 I found the wood pumpkins in the Target Dollar Spot.
 The large wood pumpkin was $1 and the pack of small wood pumpkins was $3.
 I was on a roll.

-First step in the project is to pour a bit of the paint onto a paper plate, piece of cardboard, or paint palette.
-Next just start painting.
-I didn’t realize until I opened the package of small pumpkins that they were adhesive backed.
+The first step in the project is to pour a bit of the paint onto a paper plate, piece of cardboard, or paint palette.
+Next start painting.
+I didn’t realize until I opened the package of small pumpkins that they were adhesive-backed.

-It didn’t really matter as far as project wise but let me tell you....those things have some good adhesive.
-Like to never got them off the clear film backing.
+It didn’t really matter as far as project-wise but let me tell you....those things have some good adhesive I like to never got them off the clear film backing.

 The only step left is gluing the pumpkins to the wreath.
 I used hot glue and am embarrassed by my glue gun every time I take a photo of it.
 Does your glue gun look like this?
 Please tell me it does.

-I could have spaced out the pumpkins and went for a symmetrical look but that's not me.
-I laid out the pumpkins until I was happy with the arrangement then used the hot glue.
+I could have spaced out the pumpkins and gone for a symmetrical look but that's not me.
+I laid out the pumpkins until I was happy with the arrangement, then used the hot glue.

 How To Decorate A Basic Wood Wreath